NxPKG/khulnasoft-docs/content/cache/how-to/cache-rules.md

 {{<details header="Cache Key">}}

 Define the request components used to define a [custom cache key](/cache/how-to/cache-keys/).
-A cache key is an identifier that Cloudflare uses for a file stored in the cache.
+A cache key is an identifier that Khulnasoft uses for a file stored in the cache.
 These are the options that you can customize:

 - You can switch on or off [Cache by device type](/automatic-platform-optimization/reference/cache-device-type/), [Cache deception armor](/cache/cache-security/cache-deception-armor/), [Ignore query string](/cache/troubleshooting/cache-everything-ignore-query-strings/), and [Enable query string sort](/cache/how-to/cache-keys/#query-string).